 FLUX series investigates the circularity of change in the individual, community, and natural world.
 A living document of the motion of organic growth, in ecosystems and as change in consciousness, the series represents change as simultaneously death of a state and birth of a plane.
 Inspired by natural forms motivated toward entelechy, or full expression, the series calls for more integrity between human and non-human relations to respond to a changing environment.

-Flora expresses visually, biomimicry: the consilience between garden and mind, art and biology, flora-psyche, human-earth.
+Flora expresses visually, biomimicry: the consilience between garden-mind, art-biology, flora-psyche, human-earth.

-Biophilia is an expression of the one such tree in me, in us.
+Biophilia is the expression of the one such tree in me, in us.

-I interpret the term "biophilia" as the inherent connection humans feel within the violent, elegant biological dance of the natural world.
+Termed by Dr. E.O.
+Wilson, "biophilia" is the inherent connection humans feel with the violent, elegant biological dance of the natural world.